riastrad/cyberbspace/pages/writing.md

 navtitle: writing
 ---

-In 2024 I began focusing publishing my writing outside of this blog.
-This page documents my success in this area.
+> In 2024 I began to more seriously focus on publishing my writing outside of this blog.
+This page records the small bits of success I've had in this area.

-If you'd like to read me when my worst writing impulses are being checked by an editor, I encourage you to click any of the links below.